snapser-community/snapser-byosnaps/byosnap-rewards/README.md

 *NOTE* EventBus >= 0.45.0 is required.

-**Required Snaps**: Lobbies, Auth, EventBus and enable the WebSocket Gateway.
+**Required Snaps**: Rewards (This BYOSnap), Lobbies, Auth, EventBus and enable the WebSocket Gateway.

 1. Add `byosnap-rewards` to your Snapend
-2. In the EventBus configuration for Websocket turn on the snapser.services.lobbies.member.joined and snapser.byo.byosnap-rewards.praise events.
+2. In the EventBus configuration for Websocket toggle on these two events: `snapser.services.lobbies.member.joined` and `snapser.byo.byosnap-rewards.praise events`
-3. Add a Webhook configuration for byosnap-rewards and select snapser.services.lobbies.member.joined and snapser.byo.byosnap-rewards.praise events
+3. Add a Webhook configuration for byosnap-rewards and select `snapser.services.lobbies.member.joined` and `snapser.byo.byosnap-rewards.praise` events

 ### Overall Event Flow